 - Promote dental hygiene – offer opportunities to chew, not only to remove harmful bacterial but chewing activates the parasympathetic nervous system which is the counter to the “typical” stress response

-- Support liver function – appropriate and efficient toxin elimination is crucial, here you may want to learn more about our Liver Love blend
+- Support liver function – appropriate and efficient toxin elimination is crucial.

-- Support gut integrity – slippery elm found in our Tummy Tastic range has been used to protect mucosal barrier function in gastrointestinal illness
+- Support gut integrity – slippery elm is brilliant at protecting the mucosal barrier function in gastrointestinal illness

 - Modulate inflammatory responses – omega-3 fatty acids are seen to help modulate the inflammatory response and improve outcomes in hyper-inflammatory conditions.
-Flaxseed oil found in the oil based Proflax blends provides a rich source of omega-3 ALA
+Flaxseed oil provides a rich source of omega-3 ALA

 - Offer a nutrient dense diet, low in refined and processed products